In case, you need HELP in filing RERA Complaint! Request a FREE callback here to Consult a Trusted Lawyer Now!

 Possession of land and property is pervasively viewed as a mark of status.

 In India in particular, property is something that is kept on a pedestal in terms of marking one’s social standing.
 Due to this and a wide culmination of other factors, home buyers in India are seen to be continually rising in numbers.

-The issue, however,being faced is that a home buyer in India is left at the mercy of builders.
-To protect homebuyers who often put their entire life earnings and savings at stake is why the need and importance of a legislation like RERA Law was recognised.
+The issue, however, is faced is that a home buyer in India is left at the mercy of builders.
+To protect homebuyers who often put their entire life earnings and savings at stake is why the need and importance of legislation like RERA Law was recognised.